 NIJ may, in certain cases, provide additional funding in future years to awards made under this solicitation, through continuation awards.
-OJP will consider, among other factors, OJP's strategic priorities, a recipient's overall management of the award, and progress of award funded work, when making continuation award decisions.
+OJP will consider, among other factors, the availability of appropriations, when the program or project was last competed, OJP's strategic priorities, a recipient's overall management of the award, and progress of award funded work, when making continuation award decisions.